chapel-lang/chapel/doc/release/platforms/README.marenostrum.rst

      export PATH="$PATH:$CHPL_HOME/bin/marenostrum"

-5) Compile your Chapel program as usual.
-See ``$CHPL_HOME/doc/README.compiling`` for details.
+#.
+Compile your Chapel program as usual.
+See
+   :ref:`readme-compiling` for details.
 For example:

    .. code-block:: sh

      chpl -o hello6-taskpar-dist $CHPL_HOME/examples/hello6-taskpar-dist.chpl

-6) The above settings will result in a multi-locale compilation.
-When you compile a Chapel program, you should see two binaries (e.g., ``hello6-taskpar-dist`` and ``hello6-taskpar-dist_real``).
+#.
+The above settings will result in a multi-locale compilation.
+When
+   you compile a Chapel program, you should see two binaries (e.g., ``hello6-taskpar-dist`` and ``hello6-taskpar-dist_real``).
 The first binary contains code to launch the Chapel program onto the compute nodes using ``mnsubmit``.
 The second contains the program code itself;
    it is not intended to be executed directly from the shell prompt.

-7) On MareNostrum, a marenostrum-specific launcher is used by default to wrap the ``mnsubmit`` and ``slurm`` scripts required to launch a job on the compute nodes.
+#.
+On MareNostrum, a marenostrum-specific launcher is used by default
+   to wrap the ``mnsubmit`` and ``slurm`` scripts required to launch a job on the compute nodes.
 This launcher accepts the following flags: